InformaticsMatters/fragmentor/README.md

         "server_result.instances[0].private_ip": "10.0.0.192"
     }

-In this case you'd add the following ot he parameter file: -
+In this case you'd add the following to the parameter file: -

 ```yaml
 database_login_host: 10.0.0.192